GDQuest/website/content/tutorial/godot/2D/character-customization/index.md

 Note that each key of the dictionary refers to a customizable part of the character.
 Each entry of the dictionary contains an array with all the possible textures for each part.

 When the scene is ready, we should populate the GUI.
 Add a loop in the `_ready()` function that adds an instance o _UISpriteSelector_ for each part of the character.
 In there, we will call the `setup()` function of the sprite selector with the corresponding textures.
-Also, we are going to connect the `sprite_changed` signal of the sprite selector wit a function called `_on_SpriteSelector_sprite_changed()`.
+Also, we are going to connect the `sprite_changed` signal of the sprite selector with a function called `_on_SpriteSelector_sprite_changed()`.
 We are going to define that last function later.

 ```gd
 func _ready() -> void: